 Latest EHS Regulations Updates Assist Companies to Achieve EHS Compliance

-VANCOUVER, BC, CANADA, June 21, 2021 /EINPresswire.com/ — STP ComplianceEHS (STP) and Specialty Technical Consultants (STC) announce the release of its newly developed environmental health and safety (EHS) audit protocol for South Africa.
-This audit protocol covers relevant national EHS requirements.
-The regulatory date for the current release is February 2021.
+VANCOUVER, BRITISH COLUMBIA, CANADA, October 25, 2021 /EINPresswire.com/ — STP ComplianceEHS (STP) and Specialty Technical Consultants (STC) announce the release of its recently updated EHS protocol for Poland 2021.
+This audit protocol, which also includes relevant national EHS requirements, was previously updated in April 2019.
+The regulatory date for the current release is June 2021.

 Highlights of selected legislation covered in the newly developed protocol include:

 The Ordinance of the Minister of Climate and Environment of 15 December 2020 on the Results of Measurements Carried Out in Connection with the Operation of Installations or Devices, and Other Data collected as a Result of the Monitoring of Technological Processes, as well as the Deadlines and Methods for Their Performance [Dz.
 U. 2020, No. 2405] replaced the 2007 version of this legislation.
 The Ordinance specifies requirements for measurements carried out in relation to equipment maintenance, which must be submitted to relevant environmental protection bodies.
 The Ordinance also sets deadlines and procedures for the submission of these results.

 The Ordinance of the Council of Ministers of 10 September 2019 on Projects That Could Have a Significant Impact on the Environment [Dz.
 U. 2019, No. 1839] replaced the 2010 version of this legislation.
 This Ordinance identifies the types of projects and facilities that may have a significant impact on the environment and establishes the requirements concerning environmental impact assessments and reports.